History

 Architecture

-At the foot of the rock stretched the lower castle, surrounded by a perimeter wall.
-The entrance to the courtyard led from the south-east side through the quadrilateral gatehouse, preceded by a drawbridge, over the moat.
-From it, the road surrounded the rock, reaching the north – eastern part of the perimeter, where there was a quadrilateral tower.
-Next it, from the external face of the perimeter wall, extended two semicircular towers.
-From the east to the massive rock of the upper castle, a powerful, five-storey tower house on a square plan with a staircase in the north-east corner was added.
-Its individual floors were separated by flat, wooden ceilings.
-From the eastern side, the tower house was connected with a defensive wall.
+At the foot of the rock stretched the lower ward, surrounded by a perimeter wall.
+The entrance to the courtyard led from the southeastern side through a quadrangular gatehouse, preceded by a drawbridge over the moat.
+From it, a road surrounded the rock, reaching the northeastern part of the perimeter, where a tower on a quadrangular plan was located.
+Below it, two semicircular towers protruded from the outer face of the perimeter wall.

 Current state

-Currently, the castle in Mirów is one of the most famous and picturesque castles on the so-called the Eagles Nests Trail of the Kraków-Częstochowa Upland.
-It has survived in the form of a legible ruin, but unfortunately it is currently not open to visitors due to the threat to tourists and security works that are carried out on it.
-The owner is a private investor, owner of a nearby castle in Bobolice, hence the fear that Mirów would not share the “amusement park” fate of the neighbor.
+Currently, the castle in Mirów is one of the most famous and picturesque castles on the so-called Trail of the Eagles’ Nests of the Kraków-Częstochowa Upland.
+It has been preserved in the form of a ruin with a dominant feature in the form of the tower of the upper ward and a characteristic eastern elevation of the lower ward with two semicircular towers and a massive buttress of the tower house.
+Unfortunately, the castle is currently not open to visitors due to the threat to tourists and the security and reconstruction works that are being carried out on it.
+Its owner is a private investor, the owner of the nearby castle in Bobolice, hence the fear that Mirów would not share the tacky fate of its neighbor.
+Despite the initial plans to leave the castle in a state of partial ruin, significant construction works were carried out by 2025, among others resulting in the reconstruction of large gaps in the walls and the insertion of modern windows in them.

 bibliography: